 Earlier in the week, a video of Emma Watson’s speech to the UN went viral.
 Courtesy of UpWorthy, I watched her speak about He For She, an organization in favor of gender equality.
 While the speech is full of far more important issues than what I found relevant to me, I identified with the part at 3:17, when Watson says, “When I was eight, I was confused at being called ‘bossy’ because I wanted to direct the plays that we would put on for our parents, but the boys were not.”

 Upon hearing this, I remembered, with vivid clarity, how often I felt confused, angry, and frustrated for being called bossy, while the outspoken boys in my grade were deemed leaders.
-Somehow, one had a negative connotation, and the other did not, thought they were describing the same tactics.
+Somehow, one had a negative connotation, and the other did not, though they were describing the same tactics.

 Before this segues into a huge political/intellectual/opinionated argument, hold your horses, eager beavers.
 Getting into heated gender role debates, slinging accusatory statements, or discussing feminism and whether I identify myself as such is of zero interest to me.
-I don’t see the point to arguing over topics most people never change their stance on.
+I don’t see the point in arguing over topics most people never change their stance on.
 I may be “bossy,” but I’ve got enough logic to realize those conversations only result in frustration and ill feelings.

 So instead, I’m going to focus on me (hear that bossy tone? *smirk*), because that’s what and who I know best.
 Most days.